sinbad/spriterecolour/README.md

    vertically in powers of 2.
 4. Write another sprite texture the same size as the original, which we call the **reference sprite**.
 Set the colour components as follows:
+   * R = Colour index, which is either:
-   * R = U index of colour in palette texture
+     * U texture coord to palette texture (default if --params not used)
+     * Parameter index to shader parameter (if --params used)
-   * G = V index of colour in palette texture
+   * G = V index of colour in palette texture (if --params not used)
    * B = Currently unused
    * A = original alpha
-5. If the palette is small enough, write out a list of reference palette colours

 When rendering the sprite, we simply combine the **reference sprite** with *either* a modified palette texture or modified shader arguments to recolour it.